george-shammar/Legend_of_the_Seeker/README.md

 - You can also view how you rank on the Leader Board.

 ## Game Objectives

+### World Scene
 - Your primary objective is to win with as much points as possible so as to feature on the Leader Board.
 - At the World Scene (The first scene), you are expectec to gather as much fruits (points) as possible.
 Each fruit gathered has 100 points.
 - While gathering the fruits (points), you must not get touched by the bouncing spike balls, else you enter the Battle Scene to fight the Dragons immediately.
+- At the World Scene, the difficulty level increases with the number of fruits you have gathered as the number of spike balls you have to avoid is incremented with increasing points.
+- You'll eventually get touched by the spike balls and then you'll move to the Battle Scene.

+### Battle Scene
+- In this scene, you have to defeat two dragons while making sure you don't loose much points.
+- Each time you get hit by a dragon, you loose 300 points.
+- Each time you hit a dragon, you gain 100 points.
+There is a point deficit of 200 points.
+So, the longer you remain in the Battle Scene, the more likely it is for you to exhaust all the points you have gathered from the World Scene.
+- Once your points reach 0, you have lost the Battle and the game is over.
+- Once you hit each dragon five times (A total of ten times) without exhausting your points, then you win.
+- Your final score at that point gets registered with your name on the Leader Baord.

+### Leader Board
+- You feature on the Leader Board if your total score is in the first 10 highest scores.